File storage API

 Request Rate Limit

-The API enforces a maximum of 5 requests per second per client IP to ensure fair usage and system stability.
-Excessive requests beyond this limit will result in a 429 Too Many Requests response.
+The API enforces a maximum of 5 requests per second per client IP.
+Requests beyond this limit return a 429 Too Many Requests response.

 Filename Rules: Only the following characters are allowed in filenames: